Locations:

 Management and Treatment

-• Aspirin: Aspirin can help prevent blood clots in the smaller, backup blood vessels.
+• Aspirin: Aspirin can help prevent or reduce blood clots in the smaller, backup blood vessels that develop.

-• Anticonvulsants: These medications can prevent seizures caused by moyamoya disease.
+• Antiseizure medications: These medications can prevent seizures that moyamoya disease causes.

 • Anticoagulants: Anticoagulants can thin your blood to prevent blood clots.
 But these drugs have risks, like possible bleeding that’s difficult to stop.
-They’re only prescribed in certain cases.
+Your provider will only prescribe them in certain cases.

 • Calcium channel blockers: Calcium channel blockers can lessen headaches from moyamoya disease.
 But these drugs can also lower blood pressure, potentially increasing stroke risk.
-They’re only used in certain cases.
+Providers only use them in certain cases.

 Medications can’t stop blood vessels from narrowing, so moyamoya disease may continue to worsen.
-Your healthcare provider may then consider bypass surgery that:
+Your healthcare provider may then consider moyamoya disease surgery.
+This is a type of bypass surgery that:

 • Bypasses blocked arteries by using normal scalp arteries as donor arteries.